giacomo97cnr/Rule-based-ODD/README.md

 # Rule-based out of disribution detection
 This repository contains useful codes to reproduce the DNS results of the paper work **G.De Bernardi, S.Narteni, E.Cambiaso, M.Mongelli (2023) "Rule based out of distribution detection"** submitted to journal of IEEE transaction on artificial intelligence.

+For the other case studies (Platooning and RUL) contact us at: giacomo.debernardi@ieiit.cnr.it

 # Structure
 - DtAQSK_stat_p2p.txt real data of DNS problem considering protocol p2p
 - DtAQSK_stat_ssh.txt real data of DNS problem considering protocol ssh